Clustering Three-Way Data with Outliers: Introduction

 \section{Introduction}

 Matrix-variate normal mixture models are a powerful statistical tool used to represent complex data structures that involve matrices, such as multivariate time series, spatial data, and image data.
 Detecting outliers in matrix-variate normal mixture models is crucial for identifying anomalous observations that deviate significantly from the underlying distribution.
 Outliers can provide valuable insights into data quality issues, anomalies, or unexpected patterns.
 Outliers, and their treatment, is a long-studied topic in the field of applied statistics.
-The problem of handling outliers in multivariate clustering has been studied in several contexts including work by \cite{garcia08}, \cite{punzo16b}, \cite{punzo20}, and \cite{clark23}.
-The approach of \cite{clark23} is extended to the matrix-variate paradigm, i.e., to account for three-way data such as multivariate longitudinal data.
+The problem of handling outliers in multivariate clustering has been studied in several contexts including work by \cite{garcia08}, \cite{punzo16b}, \cite{punzo20}, and \cite{clark24}.
+The approach of \cite{clark24} is extended to the matrix-variate paradigm, i.e., to account for three-way data such as multivariate longitudinal data.

-The OCLUST algorithm introduced in \cite{clark23}, and supported by the {\sf R} package {\tt oclust} \citep{clark19}, is based on the mixture model-based clustering framework \citep[see, e.g.,][]{mcnicholas16b} and uses an iterative subset log-likelihood approach to detect and trim outliers.
+The OCLUST algorithm introduced in \cite{clark24}, and supported by the {\tt oclust} package \citep{clark19} for {\sf R} \citep{R24}, is based on the mixture model-based clustering framework \citep[see, e.g.,][]{mcnicholas16b} and uses an iterative subset log-likelihood approach to detect and trim outliers.
 An analogue of the OCLUST algorithm is developed herein for three-way data.

 The paper is organized as follows.
 In Section~\ref{sec:background}, matrix-variate normal mixtures and prior work to address outliers are reviewed.
-Then, the MVN-OCLUST algorithm for clustering matrix-variate normal mixtures with outliers is developed (Section~\ref{sec:meth}) and illustrated via real and simulated data (Sections~\ref{sec:sim} and~\ref{ANVUR}).
+Then, the matOCLUST algorithm for clustering matrix-variate normal mixtures with outliers is developed (Section~\ref{sec:meth}) and illustrated via real and simulated data (Sections~\ref{sec:sim} and~\ref{ANVUR}).
 The paper concludes with a discussion and some suggestions for future work (Section~\ref{sec:con}).